Conditional graph entropy as an alternating minimization problem: Convex corners

 \begin{proposition} Every minimum point of $\phir$ must be a fixed point of $\Fr$. \end{proposition} \begin{proof} Combining Propositions \ref{prop:R_ineq} and \ref{prop:Q_ineq} gives that for any $\rb \in \Krst$ we have

 with equality if and only if $\rb$ is a fixed point of $\Fr$.
-In other words, if $\rb$ is not a fixed point, then we have strict inequality and hence $\phir(\rb)$ cannot be the minimum. \end{proof}
+In other words, if $\rb$ is not a fixed point, then we have strict inequality and hence $\phir(\rb)$ cannot be the minimum. \end{proof} \begin{proof}[Proof of Theorem \ref{thm:duality}] Since $\phia(\bb^{-1}) = -\phia(\bb)$, we have

-According to Theorem \ref{thm:convergence} the sequence $\Fr^{(n)}\big( \rb^{(0)} \big)$ converges to a minimum point of $\phir$ for an arbitrary starting point $\rb^{(0)}=R\big( \qb^{(0)} \big)$ with $\qb^{(0)} \in \ints(\Kq)$.
-When implementing this simple iterative process, one may use the following slight tweak that may speed the algorithm up.
-One may remove a $j$ from $\Jc$ along the process if, at some point, all the corresponding coordinates $r_{j|y}$ get below a certain threshold $\eps_{\act}$.
-Then, when the algorithm terminates, it finds an (approximate) minimum point $\rprb$ of $\phir'$ corresponding to the subsystem $\Jc'\subseteq \Jc$ of the remaining $j$'s.
-Due to the proposition above, $\rprb$ is an (approximate) fixed point of $\Fr'$.
-If we extend $\rprb$ with $0$'s, we get a fixed point $\rb$ of $\Fr$ corresponding to the original set system $\Jc$.
-We need to verify that $\rb$ is actually a minimum point of $\phir$, that is, we did not delete any $j$ that we should not have.

-So $\rb$ is a fixed point of $\Fr$ such that \begin{itemize} \item if $j \in \Jc'$, then there exists $y$ such that $r_{j|y}>0$ (\emph{active} $j$); \item if $j \notin \Jc'$, then $r_{j|y}=0$ for all $y$ (\emph{non-active} $j$). \end{itemize} We know that we cannot improve on $\phir(\rb)$ by only changing coordinates for active $j$'s.
-Essentially, what we need to check is whether we can get a lower function value by replacing $r_{j|y}=0$ with some positive values for any of the non-active $j$.